planetar/tokoLights-daemon/README.md

 This is done in python 2.7, migration to python3 is still on the todo-list.
 This is beta.

 There is a tokoLights-led.ino which I use for the nodemcu amica ESP8266 which runs the led-strips and to which the commands that tokoLights-daemon publishes are fine-tuned.
-It has it's own project page (TBD).
+It has it's own project page (https://github.com/planetar/tokoLights-led).
 There are also two things on thingiverse that are related in a way:
 - the enclosure for a raspberry camera with attached led-ring https://www.thingiverse.com/thing:3984749 and
 - a rear column for the Ender 3 to attach the camera enclosure to https://www.thingiverse.com/thing:3978597